Marie-Philip Poulin: International play

-Early career (2007–2009)
+Early career, 2007–14

 At the age of sixteen, Poulin made her senior Team Canada debut during the Fall Festival in Prince George, an exhibition series against Sweden, the reigning Olympic silver medalist.
 Playing for Canada Red, Poulin recorded four goals and one assist in two games.

 Poulin participated at the inaugural 2008 IIHF World Women's U18 Championship in Calgary and was Canada's leading scorer.
-In a January 9, 2008 contest versus Germany, Poulin notched one goal and two assists in a 10–1 win.
+In a January 9, 2008, contest versus Germany, Poulin notched one goal and two assists in a 10–1 win.
 The team won a silver medal, with Poulin finishing the tournament with eight goals and six assists in five games.
 Her eight goals would be a Canadian team record until 2023, when Caitlin Kraemer scored ten.
 After winning a second silver medal in 2009, Poulin became the all-time leading scorer in under-18 team history, with 31 points in 17 games.

 She made her full-time debut on the Canadian senior team at the 2009 IIHF Women's World Championship in Hameenlinna, Finland, earning a silver medal.

-Vancouver to Sochi (2010–2014)

 Poulin scored both goals during Team Canada's 2–0 win in the gold medal game against the United States at the 2010 Winter Olympics.
 At the end of the tournament, Poulin was named to the tournament all-star team.
 At the 2010 4 Nations Cup later that year, she scored a hat trick against Finland on November 12; Canada went on to defeat the US to win the tournament.

 In a game versus Russia at the 2012 IIHF Women's World Championship, Poulin put in a three-point performance in a 14–1 victory.
 By claiming the gold medal at the tournament, Poulin (along with Catherine Ward) became the sixth and seventh members of the (unofficial—not yet recognized by the IIHF) Triple Gold Club for Women, having won gold in the Olympic Games and the IIHF World Championships, as well as the Clarkson Cup.
 In August 2012, Poulin was named the captain of the Canadian Under-22 team that competed in an exhibition series versus the United States Under-22 squad in Calgary, Alberta.

 Named to her second Olympic team for the 2014 Winter Olympics in Sochi, Poulin scored the game-tying and game-winning goals in Team Canada's 3–2 overtime win in the gold medal game against the United States.
 The first goal came with 54.6 seconds left in regulation, the latter on a 4-on-3 power play at 8:10 of overtime.